EGF2/docs/source/includes/_Micro Services.md

   	"log_level": "debug | info | warning",
 	"pusher": "http://localhost:2017",
-	"client-data": "<URL pointing to client-data service>", "email_from": "<email from which notifications should be sent>" }
+	"client-data": "<URL pointing to client-data service>", "email_from": "<email from which notifications should be sent>", "elastic": { // ElasticSearch parameters.
+Passed to the ElasticSearch driver without modifications.
+        "hosts": ["localhost:9200"]
+    }
+}
 ```
 ### Extension Points